 People who are taking courses to improve their job skills might not realize they qualify for the Lifetime Learning Credit, Buchholz said.
 The credit is for qualified education expenses paid for undergraduate, graduate or professional degree courses and is worth up to $2,000.
 Combined with other deductions — such as the student loan interest deduction — it might push you into refund territory.
 Other tax credits also are available for both you and your children.

 You might also miss out on deductions if you don’t itemize on your tax return.
-Most taxpayers claim the standard deduction — just one in three itemizes, Buchholz said.
+Most taxpayers claim the standard deduction — just 1 in 3 itemizes, Buchholz said.
 But if you take the extra steps to itemize, you might get deductions that are worth more than the standard deduction.

 You might even be able to take advantage of itemizing if you don’t own a home, especially if you paid high state and local taxes, paid property taxes — on a car, for example — and made large charitable donations, she said.